ShirazAdam/Jira-on-WindowsServer-Azure-via-Terraform/README.md

 # Jira-on-WindowsServer-Azure-via-Terraform
-Deploying Jira on Windows Server 2022 hosted on Azure through the use of Terraform and PowerShell
+Deploying Jira on Windows Server 2022 hosted on Azure through the use of Terraform and PowerShell.

+Please note that the scripts will need formatting according to terraform standards.

 ## Terraform Files